microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/synchronization-synchronizationschema-update.md

 ### Example 2: Add attribute "CustomAttribute" to the target system schema

 #### Request
 The following example shows a request.
-It assumes that the attribute "CustomAttribute" does not exist in the target directory schema.
-If it does exist, the attribute would be updated.
+It assumes that the attribute "CustomAttribute" doesn't exist in the target directory schema.
+If it does exist, the attribute is updated.

 >**Note:** The request object shown here is shortened for readability.
 Supply all the properties in an actual call.